isc-projects/kea/doc/sphinx/arm/ext-radius.rst

         "hooks-libraries": [
           {
-            // Note that RADIUS requires host-cache for proper operation,
+            // Note that the RADIUS access service requires host-cache for
-            // so that library is loaded as well.
+            // proper operation, so this library is loaded as well.
             "library": "/usr/local/lib/kea/hooks/libdhcp_host_cache.so"
           },
           {